 Lacking awareness around how your mind works can make you more prone to unhelpful thinking patterns.
 Becoming aware of cognitive distortions enables you to effectively interrupt unhelpful thought spirals before they start to impact your mood.

-To learn more about your personal cognitive distortions, be sure to check out The Mental Wellbeing Toolkit and our free book The Framework.
+To learn more about your personal cognitive distortions, be sure to check out The Mental Wellbeing Toolkit.

 - The start or an increase in cognitive distortions such as pessimistic thinking and catastrophising.